 The threshold test we apply at this stage is whether the concern we have received, and any associated information that we have gathered about it, amounts to an allegation that the registrant's fitness to practise may be impaired on one or more of the statutory grounds set out in the Order.
-In applying this test, we will consider whether the information we have obtained substantiates the original concerns we received and/or any other potential concerns.
+In applying this test, we will consider whether the information we have obtained substantiates the original concerns we received.